 If you don’t have a budget to spend on advertising, but still want to end up as a search result to solve a particular problem and drive leads, then you have to build content around those topics that the search engines will deem as a solution to that search query.

-REI/kit websites for real estate investors offers a unique template that you can set up in less than a minute, with fully-optimized content right out of the box.
+REI/kit real estate wholesaling website builder offers a unique template that you can set up in less than a minute, with fully-optimized content right out of the box.

 While it takes about 3-6 months for your content to rank as a search result on the first page, as you climb the search rankings your content should eventually drive qualified free traffic to your web site.